SE2-group4/PULSBS/Retrospectives/SprintRetrospective4.md

 - Which improvement goals set in the previous retrospective were you able to achieve?

+  - complete all committed stories

 <!-- OLD THINGS
   - augment threshold for coverage (80%)
   - better discuss the design of the pages
 -->

 - Which ones you were not able to achieve?
 Why?

+  - reduce technical debt to 10 min: a lot of new code committed, so it required an high effort to keep the technical debt stable
+  - reduce code duplication to 4%: not done due to lack of time
 <!-- OLD THINGS
   - reduce code duplication: not done due to lack of time -->